coleygroup/shepherd-score/README.md

 xtb>=6.6 (Use conda)
 ```

-Note that there is a [bug](https://github.com/pytorch/pytorch/issues/123097) associated with mkl==2024.1 which prevents importing torch.
+<sub><sup>Make sure that mkl is *not* 2024.1 since there is a known [issue](https://github.com/pytorch/pytorch/issues/123097) that prevents importing torch.</sup></sub>

-#### Optional packages necessary for docking evaluation
+#### Optional software necessary for docking evaluation
 ```
 meeko
 vina==1.2.5
 ```
-You can pip install the above package for the python interface.
-However, this also requires an installation of the actual software of Autodock Vina: [https://vina.scripps.edu/downloads/](https://vina.scripps.edu/downloads/) and the ADFR software suite: [https://ccsb.scripps.edu/adfr/implementation/](https://ccsb.scripps.edu/adfr/implementation/).
-To download v1.2.5
+You can pip install the python bindings for Autodock Vina for the python interface.
+However, this also requires an installation of the executable of Autodock Vina v1.2.5: [https://vina.scripps.edu/downloads/](https://vina.scripps.edu/downloads/) and the ADFR software suite: [https://ccsb.scripps.edu/adfr/implementation/](https://ccsb.scripps.edu/adfr/implementation/).

 #### Other optional packages
 ```